 Your adrenaline has kicked into gear.
 Chances are, you’re experiencing high levels of varying degrees of emotion.
 Some people jump into “high gear” and avoid feelings of helplessness or hopelessness at all costs.
-People who express their grief in this way are commonly asking “are you sure they have passed,” and “check again” or drive their beloved pet just to the veterinary office just to make sure their pet has passed.
+People who express their grief in this way are commonly asking, “Are you sure they have passed?” and “Check again."
+Or, they drive their beloved pet to the veterinary office just to make sure their pet has passed.

 This stage is considered the stage of acute grieving, or the period directly after experiencing a loss.
 Your body cannot contain the emotional pain that it feels.
 Some people immediately cry, uncontrollably.
-Some people will immediately feel anger or look at “placing blame” upon someone else (in Veterinary Medicine this can easily be projected at the care staff such as the Veterinary Support staff of Veterinarian themselves).
+Some people will immediately feel anger or look at “placing blame” upon someone else (in veterinary medicine, this can easily be projected at the veterinarian and his or her support staff).
 Some people tend to naturally withdraw and begin to bottle their emotional state.

 It’s important to allow yourself initial shock reaction and expression of grief.
 If feelings of suicide emerge and you begin to feel unsafe, please know there is always help available and people that care at the National Suicide Hotline at 1-800-273-8255.

 Step Two: Focus on what the immediate next step is, and don’t forget to keep breathing.